colinmollenhour/Cm_Cache_Backend_Redis/README.md

           </backend_options>
         </cache>

-### HAProxy

-It is also possible to achieve high availability by using HAProxy with checks configured to only route connections to the master.
-You can also optionally achieve load balancing in this scenario with a separate HAProxy config which allows connections to all healthy nodes, or by using technologies like Docker Swarm Mode's "Virtual IP" or any other DNS-based service discovery that uses round-robin DNS.
+### Load Balancer or Service Discovery

+It is also possible to achieve high availability by using other methods where you can specify separate connection addresses for the master and slave(s).
 The `load_from_slave` option has been added for this purpose and this option does *not* connect to a Sentinel server as the example above, although you probably would benefit from still having a Sentinel setup purely for the easier replication and failover.

+Examples would be to use a TCP load balancer (e.g. HAProxy) with separate ports for master and slaves, or a DNS-based system that uses service discovery health checks to expose master and slaves via different DNS names.

 Example configuration: